kipcole9/money_sql/README.md

 `Money` provides a migration generator which, when migrated to the database with `mix ecto.migrate`, supports performing `sum()` aggregation on `Money` types.
 The steps are:

-1. Generate the migration by executing `mix money.gen.postgres.aggregate_functions`
+1. Generate the migration by executing `mix money.gen.postgres.sum_function`

 2. Migrate the database by executing `mix ecto.migrate`